In late 2020 and early 2021, Israel became the place the rest of the world watched.

 Israel also became the first big real-world proof point for the Pfizer vaccine

-This is where the Israeli story became globally important, not just nationally impressive.
+This is where the Israeli story became globally important rather than nationally impressive alone.

 The New England Journal of Medicine study led by researchers at Clalit found that in a nationwide mass-vaccination setting, two doses of the Pfizer-BioNTech vaccine were highly effective across multiple outcomes.
 The BMJ's summary of that study highlighted the headline numbers: two doses reduced symptomatic disease by 94 percent, hospitalisation by 87 percent, and severe COVID-19 by 92 percent.